daronphang/programming-resources/dev-ops/CaaS/writing-software.md

 ## Batch vs Serving

 Batch jobs are programs that are expected to complete some specific task (i.e. data processing) and that run to completion.
 Canonical examples include log analysis or machine learning.
-In constrast, serving jobs are programs that are expected to run indefinitely and serve incoming requests.
+In contrast, serving jobs are programs that are expected to run indefinitely and serve incoming requests.

 Both jobs have typically different characteristics: